 Table 7.
-Summary of Iowa water quality criteria for indicator bacteria (E. coli) in surface waters designated in the Iowa Water Quality Standards (IAC 2014) for either primary contact recreation, secondary contact recreation, or children's recreational use.
+Summary of Iowa water quality criteria for indicator bacteria (E. coli) in surface waters designated in the Iowa Water Quality Standards for either primary contact recreation, secondary contact recreation, or children's recreational use.
 The E. coli content shall not exceed the following levels when the Class A uses can reasonably be expected to occur.

+Class A1: Class A2: Class A3:

+primary contact secondary contact children's

-Class A1: primary contact recreational use Class A2: secondary contact recreational use Class A3: children's recreational use Geometric Mean (No. of E. coli organisms/100 ml of water) 126 630 126 Sample Maximum (No. of E. coli organisms/100 ml of water) 235 2,880 235
+recreational use recreational use recreational use

+Geometric Mean (No. of E. coli 126 620 126

+organisms/100 ml of water) 120 030 120

+Sample Maximum (No. of E. coli 225 2 000 225

+organisms/100 ml of water) 255 2,000 255

-^{}Criteria apply from March 15 through November 15 (i.e., the "recreational season") except year-round for Class A2 waters that are also designated for Class B(CW1) [coldwater aquatic life] uses.
+Criteria apply from March 15 through November 15 (i.e., the "recreational season") except year-round for OIW, ONRW, and Class A2 waters that are also designated for the Class BCW1 use.

 Table 8.
-General water quality criteria to protect beneficial general uses for all Iowa surface waters (from the Iowa Water Quality Standards, IAC, Section 61.3(2)).
+General water quality criteria to protect beneficial general uses for all Iowa surface waters (from the Iowa Water Quality Standards, 567 IAC 61.3(2)).

-The following criteria are applicable to all surface waters including general use and designated use waters, at all places and at all times, to protect livestock and wildlife watering, aquatic life, noncontact recreation, crop irrigation, and industrial, domestic, agricultural, and other incidental water withdrawal uses not protected by specific numerical criteria in the subrule 61.3(3) of the lowa Water Quality Standards (IAC 2014):
+The following criteria are applicable to all surface waters including general use and designated use waters, at all places and at all times, to protect livestock and wildlife watering, aquatic life, noncontact recreation, crop irrigation, and industrial, domestic, agricultural, and other incidental water withdrawal uses not protected by specific numerical criteria in the subrule 61.3(3) of the lowa Water Quality Standards:

 - 1. All waters of the state shall be "free from" the following: - substances attributable to point source wastewater dischargers that will settle to form sludge deposits; - floating debris, oil, grease, scum and other materials from wastewater discharges or agricultural practices in amounts sufficient to create a nuisance; - materials attributable to wastewater discharges or agricultural practices producing objectionable color, odor, or other aesthetically objectionable conditions; - substances attributable to wastewater discharges or agricultural practices in concentrations or combinations which are acutely toxic to human, animal, or plant life; - substances attributable to wastewater discharges or agricultural practices in quantities which would produce undesirable or nuisance aquatic life; - 2.
 The turbidity of a receiving water shall not be increased by more than 25 nephelometric turbidity units by any point source discharge; - 3.
-Cations and anions guideline values to protect livestock watering may be found in the Supporting Document for lowa Water Quality Management Plans, Chapter IV, July 1976, as revised on November 11, 2009. - 4.
+Cations and anions guideline values to protect livestock watering may be found in the Supporting Document for Iowa Water Quality Management Plans, Chapter IV, July 1976, as revised on November 11, 2009. - 4.
 The Escherichia coli content of water which enters a sinkhole or losing stream segment, regardless of the waterbody's designated use, shall not exceed a geometric mean of 126 organisms per 100 ml or a sample maximum of 235 organisms/100 ml.
 No new wastewater discharges will be allowed on watercourses which directly or indirectly enter sinkholes or losing stream segments.